 - Sensorineural: results from damage to the inner ear.
 The loss ranges from mild to profound and affects certain frequencies more than others.

 - Mixed: occurs in both the inner- and the outer or middle ear.

 - Central: results from damage to the central nervous system

 Hearing loss ranges from mild to profound.
 The distinctions between the terminology of “hard of hearing”, “deaf”, “deafened” are based on the individual’s preferred language (spoken or sign) rather than the degree of hearing loss.
 Hard of hearing or deafened individuals may use hearing aids, cochlear implants or other assistive listening devices.

-Alexander Graham Bell Association for the Deaf and Hard of Hearing – Helps families, health care providers and education professionals understand childhood hearing loss and the importance of early diagnosis and intervention.
+Helps families, health care providers and education professionals understand childhood hearing loss and the importance of early diagnosis and intervention.

 3417 Volta PL NW

 Supports parent and family connections as well as child mentorship.
 We offer three programs for youth, including Bell Kids, Bell Teens and our newly established Bell Tots